 - There is an entrance fee that must be paid precisely and in cash – with no change back.
 Card payment should be available but not on our visit.

-Read more about these things down below.
-Let’s start at the top!
+Read more in detail about these topics down below.

 Arriving and parking